buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/branching-strategy.md

 PRs can only be merged into main with **squash merge**

-For branching prefexes are used:
+For branching prefixes are used:
 - release/*
 - feature/*
 - hotfix/*